aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/1-create-cluster/index.en.md

   enabled: true
 :::

-After the EKS cluster was created and since it is a Private Cluster, there would ne VPC endpoints created in the Cluster VPC to create PrivateLink with various AWS servcies.
+After the EKS cluster was created and since it is a Private Cluster, there would be VPC endpoints created in the Cluster VPC to create PrivateLink with various AWS services.
 The following VPC endpoints are created behind the scene.

 #### List the VPC endpoints created with the EKS clusters for Private access to AWS Servcies